corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 the system can operate as normal without a running Identity Manager Service as long as the CRL is valid.

-When multiple caching proxies are defined, in rare cases there could be inconsistencies among their cached values. are however expected to be rare.
-Some of the instances may contain outdated cached values because they were not hit after a CRL update, or may not contain a value at all due to no hits after their spawn.
-For this reason, it's suggested to use a shared mounted volume as the cache directory in order to make sure that all the cached responses are the same, and there are no CRL inconsistencies across proxy instances.
+When multiple caching proxies are defined, in rare cases there could be inconsistencies among their cached values.
+Some of the instances may contain outdated cached values because they were not hit after a CRL update, or they may not contain a value at all due to a lack of hits after they were spawn.
+For this reason, we recommend that you use a shared mounted volume as the cache directory in order to make sure that all the cached responses are the same, and that there are no CRL inconsistencies across proxy instances.
-This can be easily done for example by using a Kubernetes cluster for managing the proxy containers.
+You can do that easily by, for example, using a Kubernetes cluster for managing the proxy containers.

 The cache of each proxy instance (or all of them, if they are using a shared volume) is refreshed as soon as a request to this proxy is made.
 A frequent polling interval should be set in order to avoid a scenario where an